Customer Experience in Retail | Trends to improve CX in 2021

 According to a recent Price Waterhouse Cooper study, 73% of shoppers said retail customer experience is more important to them than price, or quality.
 Not only did they find a positive experience more influential than advertising, over 40% were even willing to pay more for it to be friendly and welcoming.

-So what makes a great customer experience in retail?
+So what makes great retail CX in 2021?

 Naturally customer service is our main concern.
 Whilst there are many trends concerning in-store experiences such as social media opportunities, pop-up concepts and immersive design your employees’ representation of your brand is the most influential factor.